Alumna Ama Agbeze (Finance and Management, 2007) has been appointed an MBE (Member of the Order of the British Empire) for services to Netball.

-As well as captaining England, Ama also played for the Loughborough Lightning side, last representing them in 2018.
+As well as captaining England, the goal defender/ goal keeper played for the Loughborough Lightning side until 2018.

 The alumnus has circumnavigated the world seven times and in 2005, he achieved this in 19 days and four hours on his motorcycle, setting a world record.

 He has also held the world record for cycling around the world, which he set at 138 days in 1981, and completed for a second time in 79 days in 1985.

 Amongst his other achievements, Nicholas also holds the world record for cycling the coast of Britain in 22 days.

 Congratulations to Ama and Nicholas on their achievements and recognition.